 - How often do I have to report to INSPECT?

 - How often do I have to zero report to INSPECT?

 - I stock but do not distribute in Indiana, do I have to report to INSPECT?

 - If I am exempt, do I have to report to INSPECT?

-What sort of information is collected by INSPECT?
+What information is collected by INSPECT?

 A. The patient's name.

 B. The patient's or the patient representative's identification number.

 D. The national drug code (NDC) number of the controlled substance dispensed.